vladiulianbogdan/nuxt-getting-started-qww/README.md

 In the `app.vue` file, you will see a very basic Nuxt project.

-You can update the `app.vue` file to add your own content, and you can also add more pages to your project.
+You can remove welcome page by replacing <NuxtWelcome /> in app.vue with your own code, or creating your own app.vue if it doesn't exist.

 # Deploy
 :rocket: You can deploy your own version of the template to Genezio with one click: